mattiacerutti/code-rpc/README.md

 ## ✨ Features

 - **🔗 Seamless Discord Integration** – Show what you're working on in VSCode directly in your Discord status!
-- **💻 Works Everywhere** – Compatible with VSCode and all its forks.
+- **💻 Works Everywhere (even Cursor!)** – Compatible with VSCode and all its forks .
 If your IDE isn’t supported, feel free to submit a PR!
 - **⚙️ Fully Customizable** – Choose what details to display, hide, or tweak to fit your needs.
 - **🛠️ Supports 100+ Languages** – Whether you're coding in JavaScript, Python, Rust, or anything else, we’ve got you covered.